molevol-ub/bitacora/README.md

 ### Version history

+BITACORA 1.4:
+- BITACORA can now handle the latest GeMoMa versions v1.8 and v1.9.
+Note that these newer versions have changed the heuristic for identifying multiple transcripts predictions, which improves the number of annotations, but I noticed that it also reports some very fragmented annotations that require additional filtering and validation.
+Therefore, consider using “-r T” and “-l” adjusted to the minimum expected length of the gene family if using the latest GeMoMa version 1.9.
+- Added new parameter "-z" that allows to retain all gene annotations without clustering identical copies.
+Current genome assemblies are mostly based in long-read sequencing which allows to assemble large genomic regions containing gene family tandem duplications, and finding highly identical genes in those regions is interesting to explore gene family evolution.
+Therefore, this option allows BITACORA to report all annotated genes, including identical copies.
+In addition, a new script is added in Tools “identify_similar_sequence_clusters.pl” that allows to identify highly identical clusters of genes.
+Note that it will also report partial genes.
+- Minor bug fixes and code optimization.

 BITACORA 1.3:
 - BITACORA is able to use the latest GeMoMa version v1.7.1.
 However, v1.7.0 contains a bug that prevents our pipeline from working, please use v1.7.1 instead.
-- Added a new script to call BITACORA with command line options (run first '$ chmod +x runBITACORA_command_line.sh' to make it executable, and '$ ./runBITACORA_command_line.sh -h' to see the available options)
+- Added a new script to call BITACORA with command line options (run first '$ chmod +x runBITACORA_command_line.sh' to make it executable, and '$ ./runBITACORA_command_line.sh -h' to see the available options).

 BITACORA 1.2.1:
 - Implementation of GeMoMa algorithm to reconstruct new gene models (set as default).
 The latest version tested in our pipeline is GeMoMa v1.6.4.
-- New parameter that allows retaining novel proteins based on HMMER or BLASTP positive hits
+- New parameter that allows retaining novel proteins based on HMMER or BLASTP positive hits.
 - Additional step to conduct a more strict filtering of the output annotations in order to obtain a confident estimation on the number of gene members for a specific gene family.